joshi-doshi/yap-zac-web/README.md

 # yap-zac
 WIP.
-Discord alternative built in x64 desktop app in electron.
+Discord alternative for Android phones, Windows computers, and in web browsers.